mwilsoncoding/visilitator/README.md

 From the prompt:
 > This application may be command-line or API-only.
 It does not require a graphical or web interface.

+### Codespaces

+This repository is compatible with GitHub Codespaces!

+- From the main page of the repository, select a branch to checkout.
+- Click the `Code` button and selecet the `Codespaces` tab in the dropdown.
+- Clitk the `+` button to create a new codespace on the selected branch.

+This will open VSCode in a new browser tab.

 ### VSCode

 VSCode setup and usage instructions are included in the [Contribution Guide](CONTRIBUTING.md)